Australian Property Prices Dip for First Time in Two Years

 - Perth: Demonstrated the highest increase among major cities at 0.7%.

-These figures highlight not only the declining values in Australia’s most populous cities but also the resilience shown by others such as Adelaide, Brisbane, and Perth amidst shifting market conditions.
+These figures highlighted not only the declining values in Australia’s most populous cities but also the resilience shown by others such as Adelaide, Brisbane, and Perth amidst shifting market conditions.

 Regional Markets: Opportunities and Challenges

-While major cities are experiencing declines, regional housing markets have showcased a more positive trend.
+While the major cities were experiencing declines that month, CoreLogic data showed regional housing markets had showcased a more positive trend over the year.
 Overall, regional areas recorded a 0.6% increase in value for the year.
 Noteworthy performances came from:

 - Western Australia: A striking 16.1% increase in regional property values.